wazo-platform/wazo-notebook/git-workflow.md

 		git pull-request --download <PR-number>

 * Reviewer: once the PR is reviewed and approved, "Approve" it on Github (in Review tab)
-* Reviewer: add the `mergeit` label to trigger Zuul
 * [coming soon] Zuul: run tests and merge (if tests pass).
 * [while !Zuul] Reviewer: merge the PR manually